EliaScandaletti/agda-graph/README.md

 This module requires to know a predicate defining the edge set of a graph.
 - `Common.Definitions` defines a subset relation on edge sets, a subset relation on graphs and an equivalence on graphs;
 - `Common.Properties` proves that the previously defined equivalence is really an equivalence and some properties of the subset relation between graphs;
-- `Common.Decidability` assuming that an edge belonging to a graph is decidable and that the labels have a decidable equality, proves that the predicates given in `Common.Definitions` are decidable.
+- `Common.Decidability` assuming that an edge belonging to a graph is decidable and that the labels have a decidable equality, proves that the predicates given in `Common.Definitions` are decidable;
+- `Common.Weighted` defines weighted graphs.

 #### `Directed`
 This module defines directed graphs.